Market

 I) Terms & Conditions of Secured Loans

-a) First Parri passu charge by way of mortagae of factory land and building of the company at Libberheri, Barkatpur, Kahikheri and Shermau.
+a) Secured by first pari-passu charge by way of mortgage of factory land and building of the company at Libberheri, Barkatpur, Khaikheri and Shermau.

-b) Term loan from Punjab National Bank is secured by first pari passu charge by way of Hypothecation of other fixed assets (inclusive of all movables, plant and machinery) both present and future of the borrower ( excluding specific charge) shared with other term lender/soft loan lenders on parri-passu basis.
+b) Secured by first pari passu charge by way of Hypothecation of other fixed assets (inclusive of all movables, plant and machinery) both present and future of the borrower (excluding specific charge) shared with other term Lender/soft loan lenders on pari-passu basis.

 c) Third Charge on current assets of the company (except stock pledged) both present and future.